How to Check if element has class in JavaScript

 JavaScript

-• Create hasClass() function.
+• Create hasClass() function, which takes two parameters:

-• Class name that needs to find.
+2. The class name that needs to be found.

 <!DOCTYPE html>